 Remember to store everything properly within two hours of cooking in air tight containers.
-If out for longer than two hours discard the turkey leftovers.
+If out for more than two hours discard the turkey leftovers.

 Recommendations for Making the Turkey Sandwich Recipes

 You need a sturdy bread, nothing too light and airy.
 Focaccia, hard rolls, ciabatta or whole grain breads work well.

-If you don’t have a Panini Pres, you can use a large skillet, with another heavy skillet on top or a brick wrapped in foil works well to create your Thanksgiving Panini.
+If you don’t have a Panini Press, you can use a large skillet, with another heavy skillet on top or a brick wrapped in foil works well to create your Thanksgiving Panini.

 Expert Tips for Making the Best Hot Turkey Sandwich

 - Use Leftover Gravy: Put a cup of leftover gravy on the side for dipping your hot turkey sandwich